shan4488/GymWebsite/README.md

 # GymWebsite
+PLEASE SWITCH TO THE gh-pages BRANCH

-A static website for the Gym
+A static website for the Gym developed during the practice.